imalitavakoli/learn-es6/README.md

 **WeakMap**: It's a Map that doesn’t prevent its keys from being garbage-collected.
 That means that you can associate data with objects without having to worry about memory leaks.
 A WeakMap is a data structure whose keys must be objects and whose values can be arbitrary values.
 It has the same API as Map, with one significant difference: you can’t iterate over the contents – neither the keys, nor the values, nor the entries.
 You can’t clear a WeakMap, either.

-**Sets**: ECMAScript 5 doesn’t have a Set data structure, either.
+**Set**: ECMAScript 5 doesn’t have a Set data structure, either.
 There are two possible work-arounds:
 1. Use the keys of an object to store the elements of a set of strings.
 2. Store (arbitrary) set elements in an Array: Check whether it contains an element via `indexOf()`, remove elements via `filter()`, etc. This is not a very fast solution, but it’s easy to implement.
 One issue to be aware of is that `indexOf()` can’t find the value NaN.